 Inflammation is a normal and healthy part of your immune response.
 It’s how wounds heal, broken bones recover, and how some infections are overcome by the body.
 Inflammation plays a role in increasing blood flow to the site of infection to pump in immune cells like white blood cells, to restore the specific area or fight the infection.
+Typically healing happens, inflammation resides, and your body functions normally again.

+However, when this inflammation becomes chronic, …well, that’s when issues occur.
 This can happen if there is a certain stressor(s) in the body that your immune system sees as a threat.
-It’ll call in for unnecessary backup, signaling in inflammatory chemicals constantly.
+So, what are these stressors and causes of chronic inflammation?

 When you are chronically stressed, whether mentally or physically, your body releases inflammatory cytokines, contributing to your overall inflammation.
-Financial stress, toxic relationships, a hectic job, or a go, go, go lifestyle can do this to you.

-Gluten, eggs, sugar, and dairy are some of the most common foods that can cause an immune reaction in individuals.
-Food sensitivities are when your body recognizes certain food particles as a “threat” and sends in your immune fighters to attack them, raising your inflammation.
+Food sensitivities are when your body recognizes certain food particles as “threats” and sends in your immune fighters to attack them, raising inflammation.

-The average American diet is a recipe for inflammation disaster!
-Unhealthy oils, excess sugars, and a lack of nutrients can alter your gut bacteria which plays a role in your immune system response (70% of your immune system resides in your gut!)
-Eating processed foods, even “healthy” gluten-free processed food can eventually leads to chronic inflammation.
+Unhealthy oils, excess sugars, and a lack of nutrients can alter your gut bacteria, which play a role in your immune system response (70% of your immune system resides in your gut!).
+Eating processed foods, even “healthy” gluten-free processed foods, can eventually lead to chronic inflammation.

 If you have elevated cortisol levels or estrogen dominance, it can lead to increased inflammation throughout your body.